 - compute the number of days since the invoice is outstanding

 Watch a walkthrough OR continue reading for something additional!

-You can either watch the following video to prepare basic aging analysis report OR continue reading to learn additional techniques involving conditional formatting and sparklines!
+You can either watch the following video on aging analysis in Excel to prepare basic aging analysis report OR continue reading to learn additional techniques involving conditional formatting and sparklines!